Iran–Israel relations: Debts

-As at 1979, Israel owed about a billion dollars to Iran for business conducted before the Iranian revolution.
+By 1979, Israel owed about a billion dollars to Iran for business conducted before the Iranian revolution.
 Some of the debt arose from oil purchased by Israel, and a larger amount from the operation of the Trans-Israel oil pipeline and associated port facilities, which were a joint venture between Israeli companies and the National Iranian Oil Company.
 Israel decided against paying the debt at a meeting in 1979 and granted legal indemnity to Israeli companies which owed it.
 At least one Israeli bank account is known to hold $250 million owed to Iran.

 Since the 1980s, Iran has been suing in the European courts for payment of the debts and has won several cases.
 Payment of the debts is legally complicated by the international sanctions against Iran and by the fact that Israel classifies Iran as an enemy state.
 In May 2015, a Swiss court ordered the Eilat Ashkelon Pipeline Company to pay $1.1 billion to Iran, which Israel refuses to do.